Going through a divorce or a custody battle can be a messy and difficult process.

 Child Support and Alimony

 One important divorce issue is how you will support yourself financially in the aftermath.
-Child support and spousal support will be a critical point of discussion, and Colorado already has legal guidelines in place that can help you and your spouse anticipate the negotiation.
+Child support and spousal support will be a critical point of discussion during the divorce proceedings, and Colorado already has legal guidelines in place that can help you and your spouse anticipate the negotiation.

 The Colorado Child Support Guidelines are in place to help calculate the child support payments to be made.
 The guidelines will examine: